Sikhism in Australia: During the White Australia Policy: 1901–1973

 The Sikhs began to use their new-found rights in the 1930s when the early pioneers begun to bring their 'sons of working age' to Australia.
 Initially they had a strong presence in the Atherton Tableland region of Queensland and the Northern Rivers of New South Wales, especially Maclean, Harwood and Clarence, where they worked as manual labourers, mainly working on the sugar cane fields, but also finding work in other industries such as the construction of railways.
 During World War II, Australia suffered from a dearth of labourers as the White population was recruited into the army and sent overseas, where they fought side by side with the Sikhs in the Battle of Malaya, Battle of Singapore and numerous other hostilities.
 This allowed Indians to work in many agricultural sectors which they had previously been barred from working in due to protests by agricultural unions.
-One of the opened industries was the banana industry, leading to the Sikhs in Australia migrating from to the banana growing areas of Woolgoolga to fill the shortage, forming a Sikh community that still exists to this day.
+One of the opened industries was the banana industry, leading to the Sikhs in Australia migrating to the banana growing areas of Woolgoolga to fill the shortage, forming a Sikh community that still exists to this day.

 RAAF Personnel with a Sikh man during WWII.

 The Partition of India occurred in 1947, with the state of Punjab, the home to the majority of the Sikh community in Australia, being divided between the Islamic Pakistan in the west, and the Secular Hindu, Sikh, Muslim India in the east.
 As a result of the upheaval, many of the Sikh father and sons returned to the Punjab to protect their family, assets and land from the turmoil, however many of them arrived back in Punjab to find that they had lost everything.
 Those young and fit enough to still work in Australia returned, mainly to work on the banana farms in Woolgoolga, although some ended up working in Northern Queensland.

 In the 1950s and 1960s the Sikhs worked hard and started to purchase land and start their own banana farms.
 With steady work and income, the Sikh men started to bring their wives from Punjab to Australia.
 In 1961 there were six Sikh women in Woolgoolga, creating Sikh households and Sikh children born in Australia.
 As Indians were allowed naturalisation, the first true Sikh Australians came into being.
-The pull of the Sikh community in Woolgoolga led to Sikhs from other areas of the country migrating to Woolgoolga in the hope they could follow their kinsmen to a banana led success.
+The pull of the Sikh community in Woolgoolga led to Sikhs from other parts of Australia migrating to Woolgoolga in the hope they could follow their kinsmen to a banana led success.
 In 1968 the First Sikh Temple was opened in Woolgoolga, becoming the first Gurdwara to be opened in the country.